 A well-insulated home is important for any home to remain at a comfortable temperature.
 It is especially important for an air source heat pump though.
 Due to this, we recommend completing an energy audit to ensure your home is well insulated to help the heat pump keep your home cool or warm.

 Higher Electricity Bills

-After installing an air source heat pump, your electricity bill will increase.
+After installing an air source heat pump, your electricity bill could increase.
 Given the current rates for natural gas and electric utilities here in Michigan the cost to heat your home on 100% electric heat is not as cost-effective as it is in other parts of the country.
-That is why we recommend pairing your air source heat pump with a high efficiency furnace.
-You will reduce your carbon footprint by utilizing electric heat in the mild spring and fall months and limit your monthly utility bills in the extreme colder months using the high efficiency furnace.
+That is why we only recommend high efficiency cold weather rated heat pumps installed in a well insulated home.
+You will reduce your carbon footprint by utilizing electric heat and limit your monthly utility bills.

 Curious about an air source heat pump for your home?